centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

 If you want to remove an LDAP configuration, use the **DEL** action.
-The Configuration Name is used to identify the LDAP configuration to delete:
+To identify the LDAP configuration to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o LDAP -a del -v "my new configuration"